mnot/I-D/how-did-that-get-into-the-repo/draft.md

 # Introduction

-It has become increasingly common to use bearer tokens (as defined in Section 1.2 of {{?RFC6750}}) as an authentication mechanism.
+It has become increasingly common to use bearer tokens as an authentication mechanism in various protocols.

+A bearer token is a security token with the property that any party in possession of the token (a "bearer") can use the token in any way that any other party in possession of it can.
+Using a bearer token does not require a bearer to prove possession of cryptographic key material (proof-of-possession).

 Unfortunately, the number of security incidents involving accidental disclosure of these tokens has also increased.
 For example, we now regularly hear about a developer committing an access token to a public source code repository, either because they didn't realise it was included in the committed code, or because they didn't realise the implications of its disclosure.